xgqt/gtkdemos/GTK3/README.md

 # GTK3

-Those are the sources of desmos for GTK version 3.
+Here are the sources of demos for GTK version 3.